ngergel/uapsc-test/README.md

 Note that the file only needs to be specified only the first time either `test` or `submit` is called.
 If no problem id is specified, the problem id is infered from the file name.
-If the script has been installed as a command, the command `uatest` can be used instead of the script.
+If the script has been installed as a command, the command `uat` can be used instead of the script.
+When no sub command is given, it defaults to the 'test' sub command.

 ## Sub Commands
 - `clean` - Deletes test cases and problem meta data.
 - `test` - Tests the file given against sample input.
 May download test cases when needed.
 - `submit` - Submits the solution code remotely.
 This is not enabled by default, see below for details.
-- `install` - Installs the script as a command `uatest`, in place of the script.
+- `install` - Installs the script as a command `uat`, in place of the script.
 The terminal may need to be restarted.
 - `uninstall` - Uninstalls the command.

 ## Options